What Is Hermes Agent? Definition, Features, and Learning Loop (2026)

 Skill Documents

 This is the core of the learning loop.
 Hermes Agent creates Skill Documents from completed tasks: searchable Markdown files that follow the agentskills.io standard.
 When you encounter a new problem, the agent searches its skill library using full-text search (FTS5) and retrieves relevant procedures it has built from prior experience.
 Skills are not static, either.
 The agent improves them during use and nudges itself to persist new knowledge after each session.
-It is the only major open-source agent with this kind of built-in procedural memory.
+It is one of the few major open-source agents with built-in procedural memory of this kind.

 User Modeling via Honcho